ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ## Getting user input

+It's time to replace the hard-coded "WYSIWYG" abbreviation with the user input.
+We'll be getting values from the form and listening to the `submit` event on the form view, which we delegated from the save button (with the help of {@link module:ui/bindings/submithandler~submitHandler `submitHandler`}).

-It's time to get the user input for the abbreviation and the title.
-We'll use the same callback function we had in the toolbar button in the first part of the tutorial.
-We just need to replace the hard-coded "WYSIWYG" abbreviation with values from our input views.
+We'll use the same callback function we had in the toolbar button in the first part of the tutorial, We just need to replace the "WYSIWYG" abbreviation with values from our input views.

 ```js
 // abbreviation/abbreviationui.js